edonehoo/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/components/form/forms.md

 ### Button spacing

 Place submit or cancel buttons on the bottom left of a form, left-aligned with all form fields.
-Buttons should be placed 16px apart in all contexts.
+Buttons should have a md spacer between them in all contexts.
 Buttons for actions other than submitting or canceling the form may be placed elsewhere within a form depending on your use case.

 For more guidance on button placement, see our [button guidelines](/components/button/design-guidelines#button-placement).